kubevault/kubevault/docs/concepts/secret-engine-crds/database-secret-engine/etcd.md

 #### spec.creationStatements

 `spec.creationStatements` specifies the database statements used to provision the user.
 It holds a JSON document specifying pre-existing etcd `roles` and/or inline `custom_roles` with permissions to grant.
-When `custom_roles` are defined, the plugin idempotently creates the roles and grants the specified permissions.
+When `custom_roles` are defined, the plugin creates missing roles and grants or updates the specified permissions.

+> **Custom roles are additive-only.** Updating `creationStatements` does not revoke permissions omitted from the new definition, and changing a permission's key or range leaves the old range in place.
+Custom roles are also preserved when credentials or the `EtcdRole` are deleted.
+To narrow access, revoke obsolete permissions directly in etcd or migrate to a new, uniquely named role and retire the old role after its active credentials are revoked.
+Avoid sharing a custom-role name between `EtcdRole` objects unless accumulated permissions are intentional.

 Using pre-existing roles: